Date of Birth: 9/2/1986

 Beyond the shooting range, she has a wide range of interests.
 Corey played basketball in grade school and was a competitive skier as a teen.
 Most recently, she began to climb under the hood and rebuild cars.
 She can add gears, take apart the transmission and even build the suspension.

 In her free time, Corey enjoys riding motorcycles, rock climbing, hunting, fishing and downhill skiing.
-Cogdell is married to Denver Broncos defensive lineman Mitch Unrein.
+Cogdell is married to Chicago Bears defensive lineman Mitch Unrein.

 2013 USA Shooting Shotgun Athlete of the Year Feature